hintron/nando-lang/readme.md

   * https://stackoverflow.com/questions/42587607/why-is-imul-used-for-multiplying-unsigned-numbers
   * https://www.computerenhance.com/p/q-and-a-22-2023-08-15?utm_campaign=post&utm_medium=web&timestamp=394

+* Gulliver's Travels: Write a program with large 64-bit numbers, and print out each byte via masks.
+Show that the ints are little endian in memory.
+Could also convert to an array of uint8s to show memory contents.
+Show that single-byte values are the same order either way.
+Have some array of u8s, create a u16 with the MSB 1 and LSB 0.
+Guess the value (256).
+  Teaches endianness, byte manipulation, integers, integer ranges, MSB.

 * My first floating point inaccuracies: Write a program that accumulates floating point inaccuracies.
 Also, do the same thing in Python and Javascript, and point out that everything uses IEEE floating point under the hood.
 Maybe